dush-t/blockchain-voting/README.md

-The given flowchart provides an outline of our idea.
+The given flowchart provides an outline of our idea till the point of generating a vote request, which is the primary part of the process.
 Please start reading from "The USER" in either direction.

 ![flowchart](https://raw.githubusercontent.com/dush-t/blockchain-voting/master/Codefundo%2B%2B%20Flowchart.jpg?token=AKJFV2LUJ7NC4M3DKX2BX3S5I4GFA)